davidsprieto/js-map-fitness/README.md

-# Mapty - Track Your Workouts by Location on a Map
+# Mapty - Track Your Workouts by Location on a Map!
 Single-page web application developed using:

 Markup Language: